bofus10/vagrant_kubernetes_cluster/README.md

-# Challange

-Following code is to present to Evolution team
+# Kubernetes Cluster Deployment + kafka | grafana | prometheus

+Following code is intented as test practice, code will deploy a kubernetes cluster (master|worker nodes) using vagrant and virtualbox.
+Optionally will deploy kafka, grafana, prometheus

 ## Technologies used 🛠️
 On this project I used the following technology tools: